 I sought out Colonel Pash.
-I was directed to his office and found sitting with him another Agency officer named?
-I'm not sure whether it is
+I was directed to his office and found sitting with him another Agency officer named Artic.

+azarus: I'm not sure whether it is Archur Lazarus.

 Mr. Baron.
-It's a Greek name. is his correct first name, but he goes by
+It's a Greek name.
+Artistides is his correct first name, but he goes by Artistides

 Mr. Hunt.
 Very good.
-But in any case, he was known throughout my career as, And I was at that point on, let's say, a search mission to determine whether the alleged capability of Colonel Pash in wet affairs, which is how it was referred to, that is liquidations, would have any relevance to our particular problem of the Albanian disappointments.
+But in any case, he was known throughout my career as Accelerates.
+And I was at that point on, let's say, a search mission to determine whether the alleged capability of Colonel Pash in wet affairs, which is how it was referred to, that is liquidations, would have any relevance to our particular problem of the Albanian disappointments.

 Mr. Baron.
 By liquidations, you mean assassinations?

 Mr. Hunt.
 Assassinations.
 Assassinations, kidmappings, removals, let's say.

 This had been alleged to me.
-So I spoke to Colonel Pash presence.
-I explained the problem to him, in Mr. although at that juncture I'm quite sure that we had not identified the Albanian suspect.
+So I spoke to Colonel Pash in Mr. Marague's presence.
+I explained the problem to him, although at that juncture I'm quite sure that we had not identified the Albanian suspect.
 So we were talking hypothetically earlier, that when I first inquired around for the location of Colonel Pash and his assistant, the reaction I encountered was a rather jesting one, and the impression I gained was here were a couple of men who were drawing salaries and doing very little.